 Like most hollies, yaupon is dioecious.
 This means that only the female plants produce berries, and there must be a male plant nearby to fertilize the flowers.
 One male yaupon holly produces enough pollen to fertilize several female plants.

-Standard yaupon hollies grow 15 to 20 feet tall, but there are several cultivars that you can maintain at heights of 3 to 5 feet.
-‘Compacta,’ ‘Nana’ and ‘Schillings Dwarf’ are among the best of the dwarfs.
+Standard yaupon hollies grow 15 to 20 feet (4.5-6 m.) tall, but there are several cultivars that you can maintain at heights of 3 to 5 feet (1-1.5 m.).
+‘Compacta,’ ‘Nana,’ and ‘Schillings Dwarf’ are among the best of the dwarfs.
 If you prefer yellow berries, try ‘Yawkey’ or ‘Wiggins Yellow.’
-‘Fulsom’s Weeping,’ ‘Pendula’ and ‘Gray’s Weeping’ are weeping forms
+‘Fulsom’s Weeping,’ ‘Pendula,’ and ‘Gray’s Weeping’ are weeping forms with long, pendulous branches.

 How to Care for a Yaupon Holly

 Plant yaupon holly in a location with plenty of sun.
 Although it tolerates afternoon shade, you’ll get more, and better, berries in full sun.

 Keep the soil around the shrub moist until it becomes established.
 Don’t amend the soil or fertilize yaupon hollies at planting time unless the soil is very poor.
 Use a 2 to 3 inch (5-8 cm.) layer of organic mulch to keep the soil evenly moist.

 Fertilize yaupon hollies annually in spring.
 Avoid high-nitrogen fertilizers or spread the fertilizer at half the recommended rate.
 Lawn fertilizers are very high in nitrogen, so avoid spreading them near your hollies.